 Wrapping things up

-You don’t need to be a social media specialist or expert to run simple and successful, low CPC, high-converting ad campaigns on Facebook to increase likes!
+You don’t need to be a social media expert to run some simple and effective, low CPC, high-converting ad campaigns on Facebook to increase likes!

-You don’t need to throw your entire life’s savings to fund your campaigns either, that’s not a smart strategy in any case.
+You don’t need to throw your entire life’s savings to fund your campaigns either.

 I know I’ve shared with you what is working for me right now, and yes, I’m well aware that what works for one person, doesn’t mean that it will work for someone else.